yoasif/yoasif.github.io/_posts/2024-10-16-google-is-killing-uBlock-origin-no-chromium-browser-is-safe.markdown

 Other Chromium browser vendors have [claimed that they will continue to support MV2 based content blockers](https://x.com/brave/status/1725622768262128006), later revealing that they were unwilling to support the code [once Google removed it](https://x.com/BrendanEich/status/1534893414579249152).

+📝 After publication, I was informed that Brave is [misrepresenting their CEO's stance on MV2 deprecation](https://x.com/brave/status/1845946314666004979).
+I'll leave it to the reader to decide whether this is mere puffery.
+I was also reminded that an oft-misremembered motivation to spread Brave is financial. [^5] [^6]

 So for Chromium browsers, it is the end of the line for uBlock Origin.

 But wait!
 Some of those Chromium browsers say “it’s okay, we built an ad blocker into our browser!”

 ### Built-in Ad Blockers

-Some browser vendors (and their adherents) try to sidestep the question of whether uBlock Origin will continue to be available on their browser by saying that the browser has an ad blocker compatible with uBlock filter lists – so people can use that browser and its built in blocker with no loss of functionality.[^5]
+Some browser vendors (and their adherents) try to sidestep the question of whether uBlock Origin will continue to be available on their browser by saying that the browser has an ad blocker compatible with uBlock filter lists – so people can use that browser and its built in blocker with no loss of functionality.[^7]

-After publication, I was informed that Brave is [misrepresenting their CEO's stance on MV2 deprecation](https://x.com/brave/status/1845946314666004979).
-I'll leave it to the reader to decide whether this is mere puffery.
-I was also reminded that an oft-misremembered motivation to spread Brave is financial. [^6] [^7]

 Nice idea in theory, but these built in blockers pale in comparison to the real thing.